 The lifespan of a deep cycle battery will vary considerably with how it is used, how it is maintained and charged, temperature, and other factors.

-Although some batteries are designed to be able to deep cycle down to 20% (80% discharge), it will shorten it’s life span.
-A good guideline is to limit discharge to 50% (or less) to prolong the useable life of this type of battery.
+Although some batteries are designed to be able to deep cycle down to 20% (80% discharge), a good guideline is to limit discharge to 50% (or less) to prolong its usable life.

-If batteries will be kept indoors, either you will need a special designed (and vented to the outside) battery box, or you will need AGM batteries.
+If batteries will be kept indoors, either you will need a special designed (and vented to the outside) battery box (hydrogen gas), or you will need AGM batteries (sealed and safe).

 I’m curious to hear your experiences and opinions, or which batteries that you are using on your alt-energy system…